-Raphe also has an active and successful appellate practice; he litigates direct appeals and collateral challenges to convictions (such as writs of habeas corpus) in all levels of the federal and state court systems.
-While working with Judge Schwarzer—who sat on appellate panels in federal courts around the country—Raphe learned by experience the types of arguments judges find convincing, and he puts that knowledge to use in advocating on behalf of his clients.
+Raphe also has an active and successful appellate practice; he litigates direct appeals and collateral challenges to convictions (such as petitions for a writ of habeas corpus) in all levels of the federal and state court systems.
+While clerking for United States District Court Judge William W Schwarzer—who sat on panels of federal appellate courts around the country—Raphe learned by experience the types of arguments judges find convincing, and he puts that knowledge to use in advocating on behalf of his clients.

 Raphe graduated in 2003 from the University of Michigan with both a J.D. and a Masters of Public Policy, having received an Order of the Coif and served as an Associate Editor on the Michigan Law Review.
 After law school, Raphe clerked for Judge Schwarzer and then worked for the law firm of Topel & Goodman in San Francisco.
 Raphe served for a number of years as the co-editor for the Forum, the quarterly periodical of California Attorneys for Criminal Justice, the nation’s largest statewide organization of criminal defense lawyers and allied professionals.
 He is one of the authors of CACJ’s Flash, a weekly circular that updates defense attorneys on important developments in the criminal law.